Boutique hotels in Manchester 13 Boutique hotels

 Show prices

-Attractively located in Manchester, voco Manchester - City Centre, an IHG Hotel features air-conditioned rooms, a shared lounge, free WiFi and a bar.
-This 4-star hotel offers room service and a ...
+Ideally set in Manchester, voco Manchester - City Centre, an IHG Hotel has air-conditioned rooms, a shared lounge, free WiFi and a bar.
+This 4-star hotel offers room service and a 24-hour front desk. ...

 Stock Exchange Hotel